I’ve written about why shame is often attached to utilizing social welfare programs.

-If you would normally pay taxes(some of us are too poor to even need to file), you wouldn’t want to wait until then to get the support you need – and as I mentioned, many folks who are eligible for these programs can be so low income that they don’t need to file taxes(I know I don’t unless I earn money, as opposed to collecting my SSDI benefits).
+If you would normally pay taxes(some of us are too poor to even need to file), you wouldn’t want to wait until then to get the support you need.
+As I mentioned, many folks who are eligible for these programs can be so low-income that they don’t need to file taxes(I know I don’t unless I earn money, as opposed to collecting my SSDI benefits).

 You need to apply for these programs when you recognize that you’re in a financial crisis.

-In other words, you need to apply for social welfare supports, by definition, when you are already in a stressful and challenging time period.
+In other words, you need to apply for social welfare support, by definition, when you are already in a stressful and challenging time period.

 To make matters worse, many of these programs are centered through a different government department or program.

-Each of these need-based programs has slightly different requirements and often has confusingly worded rules.
+Each need-based program has slightly different requirements and often has confusingly worded rules.